The Arc apartments: Apartment complex

 Allocated covered parking for residents is provided in basement garages which are at four levels.
 The Level -2 parking garage stretches the full length of the complex, providing underground connectivity among all the cores.
 There is a small number of parking spaces available to visitors for a daily fee.
 There is no free visitor car parking anywhere in the area.
 Basic facilities are provided in the Arc parking garage for bicycles and motorcycles.
-In November 2022, an electric vehicle charging pilot began.
-Charging will be available at up to 30 parking places by the end of 2023..
+November 2022 saw the start of an electric vehicle (EV) charging pilot, operated by Weev.
+However, there are no plans at present to provide EV charging at all Arc parking spaces.

-The retail tenants are currently Dock cafe, Paper Cup cafe, Smoothie Factory, SPAR grocery store and off-licence, Stranded Burger and Subway.
+The retail tenants are currently Dock cafe, Greggs, Paper Cup cafe, SPAR grocery store and off-licence, Subway and U:Move E-Bikes.
 The SPAR grocery store includes a sub post office.
 The rest of the available retail units are not in use at present.
 The retail units range in size from 750 to 7,000 sq ft.

 The property manager is TQ (ARC) Building Management Limited.The Arc is unusual in that entities from the same business group have the roles of freeholder, property manager and single largest leaseholder.

 Due to its size, the Arc has several postcodes in the BT3 postal area of Belfast and several different street numbers on Queens Road.
 Deliveries and post for residents should be addressed to X.YY The Arc, where X is the core and YY is the apartment number within the core.
 A fictitious example of a full address is: 8.88 The Arc, 2G Queens Road, Belfast BT3 9FG.
 In January 2023, automated Amazon lockers for secure parcel delivery were installed in each of the three Level 0 utility areas.